Lyneham High School has several well-established programs.

 Year 8 students can apply for STAR and DARE during Term 3.
 The process is advertised to students through daily notices delivered during home group.
 A student information session for each program is held ahead of the application process.
 A parent information session is held for each program during Term 4 for parents/carers of successful applicants.

-For more detailed information about STAR and DARE, please refer to their respective sections in the school’s Prospectus.
+For more detailed information about STAR and DARE, please refer to their respective sections in the school’s Prospectus, available from this page of our website.

 DARE contacts: Nicholas Kelly (nicholas.kelly@ed.act.edu.au) or Rachel McGann (rachel.mcgann@ed.act.edu.au)